 - Critical Financial Crisis Award maximum of $500

 Raider Relief Fund basic criteria:

 - Prior to award approval, all other options must be exhausted.
 Including but not limited to additional financial aid, loans, family or friend support.

 - Qualified undergraduate students must be enrolled for 12 hours with a minimum Institutional GPA of 2.5

 - Graduate students must be enrolled for 9 hours with a minimum Institutional GPA of 3.0

 - Students must have completed at least 12 hours at Texas Tech and must be enrolled for the next semester once registration becomes available

 - Students must be in good academic and disciplinary standing

-Critical Financial Crisis Award basic criteria, for a complete list of criteria and award process please visit: [MA1]
+Critical Financial Crisis Award basic criteria, for a complete list of criteria and award process please complete the Raider Relief Fund application.